A ten-week program covering how to use R to apply fundamentals of statistical analysis and machine learning.

-This program is not scheduled this summer.
+This program is not currently scheduled.
 Please visit the

-Fundamentals of R Program information page for information on a summer R course.
+Fundamentals of R Program information page the next R course offering.

 Full payment of tuition must be received before the start of the program.
 Students who elect to pay tuition using a credit or debit card will be assessed a non-refundable 2.75% convenience fee.

 Refund/Cancellation Policy: DePaul reserves the right to cancel any program before that program's first scheduled meeting, in which case tuition fees (but not convenience fees) will be refunded.
-The university's refund policy allows a return of 100% of tuition if the student drops the Fundamentals of Statistics and Machine Learning Using R Program by July 2, 2020 (convenience fees will not be refunded).
+The university's refund policy allows a return of 100% of tuition if the student drops the Fundamentals of Statistics and Machine Learning Using R Program within the first two weeks of the program's start date (convenience fees will not be refunded).